Table of Contents

 Looking for the best things to do in Malmo, Sweden?
 We’ve got you covered!

-Malmo, Sweden’s third largest city, is going through a rebirth and is reinventing itself as one of the coolest and most eco-friendly cities in northern Europe.
+Malmo, Sweden’s third largest city, is going through a rebirth and is reinventing itself as one of the coolest, most eco-friendly, and most unique cities in northern Europe.
 Malmo is also becoming the epicenter of creativity and innovation in the region, with an influx of investments flooding the city.
 In fact, more money is pouring into Malmo than even Oslo or Helsinki.
 And it’s totally obvious.